Lisa Armstrong (make-up artist): Career

 Armstrong started her career as a dancer from an early age but when her friend, Kelly O'Keefe had work experience with a music management company and was asked to put together a group, she joined Deuce alongside Kelly O'Keefe, Craig Young and Paul Holmes.
 Their debut single, "Call It Love" was released in January 1995, entered the UK charts at number 21 and worked its way up to peak at number 11.
 The group went on to release two more singles and an album before O'Keefe decided to leave the group in November 1995 and the group were dropped from their label.
 The group decided to continue on a new label and O'Keefe was replaced by Amanda Perkins, for one single, before they disbanded.

 She then chose to train as a make-up artist, writing a column for Cosmopolitan magazine before becoming the make-up artist for many British television shows such as The X Factor, Britain's Got Talent and many of Ant & Dec's shows.
 Armstrong was also the make-up expert on This Morning, giving makeovers and short make-up tutorials.

 She is now head of make-up and hair for BBC One's Strictly Come Dancing.

 In 2020, she was one of the Guest Judges on make up competition show Glow Up: Britain's Next Make-Up Star on Series 2, Episode 6.

 Personal life

-On 22 July 2006, Armstrong married her long-term boyfriend Ant McPartlin at Cliveden, a country house hotel in Buckinghamshire.
-The couple were married for 11 years, before announcing in January 2018 that they were divorcing.
+On 22 July 2006 to January 2018, Armstrong was married to tv presenter Ant McPartlin.
+They were married at Cliveden, a country house hotel in Buckinghamshire.
+The couple announced in January 2018 that they were divorcing.